gaoyuanliang/sequence_embedding_and_similarity/README.md

 +-----------+--------------------+
 ```

-this results is good because the prediction reflects the overlapping timestamp number of two sequences.
+These results are good because the prediction reflects the overlapping timestamp number of two sequences.
 Meanwhile, the test pairs are not included in the training set.

 ## Using the sequence embedding model